USDA-ARS-GBRU/HT-PAMDA/README.md

   269088
   269088
 ```
-and many of the reads are truncated for example
+The forward reads have a length of 65nt but the reverse reads have a length of 10nt.
+For example:

 ```
 +